tinyredinc/notes/real_estate/worklog.md

 [THIS WEEK]
 - (FLEXHOMES) Continue meetings with Peter and Richard to drive progress forward.
 - (FLEXHOMES) Finalize the consulting contract with Peter.
-- (FLEXHOMES) Continue working on the 3D printed model for marketing.
+- (FLEXHOMES)  working on the 3D printContinueed model for marketing.
 - (FLEXHOMES) Prepare the FlexHomes sales pitch presentation.
 - (URBANWAY) Oversee the development of the UrbanWay website.